How contextuality and antidistinguishability are related

-In this work, we show an explicit equivalence between the contextuality of a set of states and weak antidistinguishability.
-This notion of weak antidistinguishability has recently been used to characterise the Choi-rank of quantum channels \cite{stratton2024operationalinterpretationchoirank}.
+In this Letter, we show an explicit equivalence between the contextuality of a set of states and weak antidistinguishability.
+This notion of weak antidistinguishability is related to \textit{weak conclusive 1-state exclusion} which has recently been used to characterise the Choi-rank of quantum channels \cite{stratton2024operationalinterpretationchoirank}.
+The connection between contextuality and weak antidistinguishability found in this letter therefore offers a possible link between contextuality and channel complexity.
 Considering Kochen-Specker (KS) proofs of contextuality in the hypergraph framework of contextuality scenarios \cite{10.1103/physrevlett.112.040401, 10.1007/s00220-014-2260-1}, we show that a set of projectors that generate a KS proof of contextuality must necessarily be weakly antidistinguishable and a set of weakly antidistinguishable states must exhibit contextuality.
-We then consider the extent of contextuality of a set of states, specifically if it is maximally contextual or not.
-A set of states is maximally contextual if the removal of one state from the set renders the remaining set non-contextual.
-Maximal contextuality emerges as a much stronger criterion than antidistinguishability.
-All maximally contextual sets are antidistinguishable, however we find examples of antidistinguishable sets that are not maximally contextual.
-Maximal contextuality also implies a stronger notion of antidistinguishability, where there exists an exclusive outcome for each state in the set that rules it out.
-We refer to this as strong antidistinguishability and conjecture that it implies maximal contextuality.
-By establishing an equivalence between two well-studied concepts in quantum foundations that have thus far been obscurely related, we facilitate the exploration of one concept with the tools employed in the other.
+We then examine the extent of contextuality of a set of states by looking at sets where removing just one state causes the remaining set to become non-contextual; we refer to such a set as being \emph{critically contextual}.
+Critical contextuality emerges as a much stronger criterion than antidistinguishability: all critically contextual sets are antidistinguishable, however we find examples of antidistinguishable sets that are not critically contextual.
+We refer to the stronger notion of antidistinguishability as strong antidistinguishability and conjecture that it implies critical contextuality.
+By establishing an equivalence between two well-studied concepts with a previously unknown relationship, we facilitate the exploration of one concept with the tools employed in the other.